The Names | thenames.be | Official

 After reuniting for the hugely successful Factory Night in December of 2007, the Brussels based band has since then released a live-music DVD (“Nighshift”, on LTM) and a new CD album entitled “Monsters Next Door” (on Str8line Records).
 The Names have been featured on many compilations, including “Zero”, the best of Martin Hannett album, and Warner’s Factory Records box set “Communications 1978-1992”.
 After re-releasing a double vinyl album of “Swimming” with the until then unreleased John Peel Sessions The Names recorded in the early 1980’s, LTM also proposed (in 2014) a collection of rare Names recordings (“In Time”).

 In May of 2015, the band released Stranger than You (16 new songs on Cd and double vinyl album) on Factory Benelux.
+And in May of 2016) an archive CD was released with very rare recordings (Names in Mutation, on Les Disques du Crépuscule).

 The Names’ line up features original members of the band Michel Sordinia (vocals and bass guitar) and Marc Deprez (guitars), with Laurent Loddewijckx on drums, Vincent Lesceux on bass, and Julien Van Aerschot on keyboards.